begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

     !
 And this is a comment
     REM This is also a comment
     // Even this is a comment
-       CRT ''    ;* this is a comment sharing the same line with some code
+       CRT '1'    ;* this is a comment sharing the same line with some code CRT '2'    // yet another way to define a comment CRT '3'

+## String variables

 Strings can be delimited with single quotes, double quotes or backslashes: